I’ll get right to the point: Dangerous ticks are spreading across the country.

 Two kinds of ticks are especially worrisome in the US — the black-legged tick (Ixodes scapularis) and the lone star tick (Amblyomma americanum).
 Both carry harmful pathogens and appear to be creeping across the country.

-Black-legged, or deer, ticks get the most attention from epidemiologists and ecologists.
-That’s because they carry two kinds of bacteria that cause Lyme disease — the most common vector-borne disease in the US and the cause of a number of unpleasant symptoms from fever to joint pain, some of which can last for months.
+Black-legged, or deer, ticks get the most attention from epidemiologists and ecologists because they carry two kinds of bacteria that cause Lyme disease.
+Lyme is the most common vector-borne disease in the US and the cause of a number of unpleasant symptoms from fever to joint pain, some of which can last for months.

-These ticks are now broadening their range from the eastern US in pretty much all directions, according to Dan Salkeld, a disease ecologist at Colorado State University.
+These ticks are broadening their range from the eastern US in pretty much all directions, bringing Lyme as far west as Nebraska, perhaps, according to Dan Salkeld, a disease ecologist at Colorado State University.
 The CDC estimates that nearly half a million people now get Lyme disease in the US each year, and there’s been a steady rise in reported cases in the past three decades.
 (Tick surveillance gets better over time, which could explain some of the expansion.)

 The expansion has epidemiologists worried.
 Tick-borne diseases already account for more than 75 percent of reported vector-borne diseases in the US, according to the Centers for Disease Control and Prevention.
 Making matters worse, the resources for tick surveillance and prevention are highly limited, compared with what we spend on, say, mosquito control.

 The red tiles in the above animation represent counties where researchers have documented the sprawl of black-legged tick populations in recent times, whereas the yellow shading shows areas where they could be found.
-Another species that carries Lyme disease, the western black-legged tick, which occupies much of the West Coast, is not shown here, but may also be spreading.
+Another species that carries Lyme disease, the western black-legged tick, which occupies much of the West Coast, is not shown here, but its population appears relatively stable.

-Meanwhile, the lone star tick, which is widely distributed across the eastern US, appears to be spreading north, Salkeld said.
-“They’re jumping states,” he said, mentioning that they’ve now been found in Colorado, “where they’re not supposed to be.”
+Meanwhile, the lone star tick, which is widely distributed across the eastern US, appears to be spreading north, and they could be moving west, too, experts say.
+“They’re jumping states,” Salkeld said, mentioning that they’ve now been found in Colorado, “where they’re not supposed to be.”

 Still other types of tick, like the Gulf Coast tick that’s found in the Southeast and part of Arizona, likewise appear to be moving north, as does the American dog tick, according to a study from 2018.
 Both of those species can transmit human pathogens.
 According to Rebecca Lee Smith, an associate professor of epidemiology at the University of Illinois, researchers have found populations of Gulf Coast ticks in Illinois — “farther north than anybody expected them.”